woakes070048/odoobooks/docs/about.rst

 =======

-You can subscribe to `Youtube <https://www.youtube.com/c/MantavyaGajjar>`_ channel to get the instance updates about a new pages arrived to the book.
+You can subscribe to `Youtube <https://www.youtube.com/c/MantavyaGajjar>`_ channel to receive an instance update about the new videos and pages on this book.

 You can follow `Twitter <https://www.twitter.com/mantavyagajjar>`_ channel to get the updates about the book.